-The Howard Wyman Sheep Industry Leadership School is made possible with major support from the National Sheep Industry Improvement Center and the American Lamb Board.
+The Howard Wyman Sheep Industry Leadership School is made possible with continuing support from the American Lamb Board, National Sheep Industry Improvement Center and the American Sheep Industry Association.

-NLFA also thanks our Legacy Fund donors for their generous contributions to the Leadership School program.
+In addition, NLFA thanks each of our Legacy Fund donors for their support:

 Mike Harper Livestock